The Essential Wu-Tang Clan

-The Essential Wu-Tang Clan is a compilation album by American hip hop group Wu-Tang Clan, which was released October 29, 2013 on Loud and Legacy.
+The Essential Wu-Tang Clan is a compilation album by American hip hop group Wu-Tang Clan, which was released October 29, 2013 by Wu-Tang Records, Columbia Records and Legacy Recordings.

 It follows 2011's Legendary Weapons.
 The Essential Wu-Tang Clan serves as a best of.
 It features performances by all Wu-Tang members and several affiliates.

 Background

 The Essential Wu-Tang Clan includes standout tracks from high-profile studio albums, as well as rare soundtrack selections and compilation cuts.

 Critical reception

 The Essential Wu-Tang Clan was met with positive reviews.
 It was noted for the influential and groundbreaking sound from the '90s hip-hop collective.
 With its distinctive style, with dark, atmospheric backing tracks (often punctuated by samples from vintage martial arts movies).